nasa-gibs/worldview/README.md

 We welcome your contributions!
 Feel free to [open an issue](https://github.com/nasa-gibs/worldview/issues/new) or [submit a PR](https://github.com/nasa-gibs/worldview/compare).

-See [CONTRIBUTING.md](.github/CONTRIBUTING.md) for more contribution guidelines.
+Please review [CONTRIBUTING.md](.github/CONTRIBUTING.md) for contribution guidelines before getting started.

 Worldview and NASA follow the [Contributor Covenant Code of Conduct](.github/CODE_OF_CONDUCT.md).